 Microclimates III-VI

-"Microclimates III-VI" exists in two versions - one version as a sound installation, one version as a concert work, each version evoking the total-senses experience of four Western Norway locations during 20th-27th April 2007.
-The installation plays in almost complete blackout so that the ears focus on the tiny details in the sound.
+"Microclimates III-VI" exists in two versions - one version as a sound installation, one version as a concert work.
+Each Microclimate attempts to capture my experience from unique locations in Western Norway during 20th-27th April 2007.
 A 3-D sound-space is created using 3rd-order ambisonics spatialisation projected over 16 loudspeakers.
-The playing duration and arrangement is designed for each exhibition context.

 The concert version combines spatialisation performance with pre-programmed spatial information.